-Artificial Intelligence (AI) has become a staple in both our personal routines and the corporate sphere, revolutionizing our day-to-day existence, professional operations, and social interactions.
-The vast capabilities of AI are delineated into three specific categories: Public AI vs Private AI vs Personal.
+Artificial Intelligence (AI) has become increasingly important in both our personal and the corporate routine, revolutionizing our day-to-day existence, professional operations, and social interactions.
+The vast capabilities of AI are described into three specific categories: Public AI vs Private AI vs Personal.
 Each category possesses its own set of traits, uses, and effects, rendering them indispensable across various scenarios.

 Public AI means AI systems that everyone can use and that help the public.
 Private AI is only for certain groups or people who own it.
 Lastly, Personal AI is made for individual users, offering services that match their likes and habits.
 This article will look into the details of these three kinds of AI, studying their basic differences, uses, and what they might be like in the future.